ozone4real/pubsueque/README.md

 ## ActiveJob

-Configure ActiveJob to use the pubsueque queue adapter as its adapter.
+Configure ActiveJob to use the pubsueque queue adapter.
 In your Rails configuration file:

 ```ruby
     config.active_job.queue_adapter = :pubsueque